-Getting to Edinburgh is easy no matter where you are travelling from or how you choose to travel.
+Getting to Edinburgh and the University is easy, no matter where you are coming from or how you choose to travel.

 Edinburgh has excellent rail links throughout the UK.

-The East Coast mainline links Edinburgh and London King’s Cross and is the fastest intercity railway, which means that you can travel between the cities in around 4 hours.
+The East Coast mainline, which links Edinburgh and London King’s Cross, is the UK's fastest intercity railway: you can travel between the cities in around 4 hours.